 Whether the task to build something new, make changes, or troubleshoot, “communication among teams is one of our biggest challenges,” says Toby.
 It’s important to track how even the smallest change can significantly impact other departments.

-Informatica’s Lucidchart diagrams help keep track of hundreds of changes and facilitate communication by being included at multiple technical touchpoints of the business, including:
+Informatica’s Lucidscale diagrams help keep track of hundreds of changes and facilitate communication by being included at multiple technical touchpoints of the business, including:

 - In high-level network presentations for executives